 Tinctures made from apple cider vinegar are wonderful, as the apple cider vinegar has wonderful health-building qualities of its own.
 They can be used as salad dressings, marinades or in foods, as well as for your regular tincture use.
 The shelf life of apple cider vinegar tinctures is very short - about a year or so if kept in a cool, dark cupboard or refrigerator (recommended).
 Apple cider vinegars are considered non-alcohol tinctures.

 Vegetable glycerine is also used to make non-alcohol tinctures – these tinctures are known as glycerites.
 They have a much longer shelf life than the apple cider vinegar - 3 to 5 years if stored in a cool, dark cupboard.
 Tinctures made of vegetable glycerine are wonderful for children.
 They have a sweet taste to them and can make even bad tasting herbs taste good!
 Glycerine does not have the extraction power that alcohol does, but it still does a fantastic job and results in a highly effective product.
 They are a great choice for children or for those who prefer a non-alcohol product.
+PLEASE NOTE: As non-alcohol tinctures have no alcohol content to them to act as a preservative, they can easily become contaminated and are at risk for growing mold.
+To prevent this from happening, do NOT touch the glass dropper to any part of the mouth, do not let children suck on the glass dropper tube (which can break in their mouths as well), do not touch it with your hands, lay the dropper top on countertops or anything that might allow a microbe onto the glass tube and in turn, into the bottle, which can start mold.
+Mold is white to light grey in color and tends to float on top of the liquid or in the glass dropper tube.
+If your glycerine-based tinctures become contaminated and have mold, do not use them.
+Throw them away.

 Please see the article entitled Storage of Your Herbal Products for more details on storing and maintaining your herbs, to ensure their quality and freshness, and how to keep from contaminating your herbal product.